Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Technical Lemmas and Property for Claw-free Graphs

 Now, assume that $z\in T\cap T'$ and, without loss of generality, assume $z=v_1$.
 By Lemma~\ref{lem:z-3-cut}, both $Q_1$ and $Q_2$ are single vertices from $S$, denoted by $x$ and $y$.
 Since $G$ is 3-connected, there is an edge joining $u$ and $u'$.
 But then $xv_2yu'ux$ is a Hamiltonian cycle of $G-z$. \end{proof}

-\begin{lemma} Let $G$ be a minimum counterexample such that $G$ has exactly one 3-cut $T$ containing $z$, and $T$ separates a single vertex $x_1\in S$ and $Q=G-(T\cup \{x_1\})$.
-Then for some vertex $x\in V(Q)$ and a connected subgraph $H$ of $G-z$ with at least three vertices in $G-\{z,x_1\}$, the vertex $x$ and $H$ are 3-linked in $G-z$. \end{lemma} \begin{proof} Suppose to the contrary that $G-z$ does not have three internally disjoint paths joining $x$ and three distinct vertices of $H$.
+\begin{lemma} Let $G$ be a minimum counterexample such that $G$ has exactly one 3-cut $T$ containing $z$, and $T$ separates a single vertex $x_1\in S$ from $Q=G-(T\cup \{x_1\})$.
+Then for some vertex $x\in V(Q)$ and a connected subgraph $H$ of $G-z$ with at least three vertices in $G-\{z,x_1\}$, the vertex $x$ and $H$ are 3-linked in $G-z$. \end{lemma} \begin{proof} Let $H$ be a connected subgraph of $G-z$ containing at least three vertices of $G-\{z,x_1\}$.
+Suppose to the contrary that $G-z$ does not contain three internally disjoint paths joining $x$ to three distinct vertices of $H$.
 In other words, $G-z$ has a 2-cut separating $x$ and $H$ by Menger's Theorem.
 This 2-cut, together with $z$, forms a 3-cut of $G$ which we shall denote by $T'$.
 By Lemma~\ref{lem:z-3-cut}, $T'$ separates a single vertex of $S$ from the remaining subgraph of $G$.
 This single vertex must be $x$ since $H$ has more than one vertex.
 Note that $x\in V(Q)=V(G)\backslash (T\cup \{x_1\})$.
 So $T\ne T'$, a contradiction to the assumption that $G$ has exactly one 3-cut $T$ containing $z$. \end{proof}